Skip to main content

 Summit has a dedicated Decedent Specialist who handles all aspects of account settlement following a member's death.
 POD beneficiary assets are turned over to the beneficiary upon the last account owner's death, less any outstanding loans or fees.
 Joint accounts with survivorship transfer to the surviving owner(s) and may avoid probate.
 The credit union may require the survivor or claimant to produce certain documents before releasing funds.
 For overnight mail, use: 1709 Landmark Dr., Cottage Grove, WI 53527.

-Processing timelines at Summit CU: POD and joint accounts typically processed within 5-10 business days upon verification of documentation.
-Estate accounts vary depending on probate court timelines and completeness of documentation..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Expected timelines at Summit CU: POD and joint accounts typically processed within 5-10 business days upon verification of documentation.
+Estate accounts vary depending on probate court timelines and completeness of documentation.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Summit CU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for each beneficiary or claimant, and Letters of Personal Representative issued by probate court (if no POD, trust, or joint owner), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.